Kids Education YouTube Niche: Big Audience, Low CPM, High Volume Required · Stitchr[Stitchr](/ "Home")

 Rewatchability is another factor.
 Young children will watch the same video 15 times in a row.
 That behavior drives up view counts in ways that adult content niches cannot match.
 A single video that clicks with the right age group can accumulate views for years.

-#The Competition Reality
+[\#](#content-the-competition-reality "Permalink")The Competition Reality

 You are competing against established giants: Cocomelon, Blippi, Khan Academy Kids, and hundreds of regional-language education channels with millions of subscribers.
 Getting into general "kids education" as a broad category is not a viable entry strategy.
 The algorithm rewards established channels with track records, and a new channel will struggle to appear in recommendations next to content with 10 billion lifetime views.